 Hazzan Jeffrey S. Weber

 We are very excited to inform you of the selection of our new Cantor at Beth Sholom.
-At the March 11th meeting, the Board of Directors unanimously and enthusiastically approved the engagement of Cantor Jeffrey S. Weber as our new Hazzan.
+The Board of Directors unanimously and enthusiastically approved the engagement of Cantor Jeffrey S. Weber as our new Hazzan.
 This decision was reached based on the recommendation of the Cantor Search Committee, the Executive Committee and the positive comments of many members who met and heard him during his weekend visit to Beth Sholom in February.

 Cantor Weber joins us after serving at Temple Beth Sholom in Sarasota, Florida.
 He and his wife, Andrea, have two sons in high school.

-Cantor Weber will be moving to our community during the summer and will begin officially at Beth Sholom on July 1.
+Cantor Weber officially began at Beth Sholom on July 1.
 A series of opportunities to meet Cantor Weber is being planned to welcome and integrate him and his family into our congregation and community.
 Please watch for those opportunities to join us.